aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Button.md

 This command has special logic in [OrganiseLines](../../Related%20Systems/Automatic%20Line%20Breaks/OrganiseLines.md).
 It adds 0.7 to the line accumulator when encountered and another 0.7 if the the keyboard input text is not empty and it doesn't have `Arrow`.
 Then, it reset the word accumulator to 0.

-It should be noted that this command does not work correctly under [single letter rendering](../../Life%20Cycle/letter%20rendering/single%20letter%20rendering.md) because the offset calculations are off which means the ButtonSprite may not render on the screen or it may render at the incorrect position.
+It should be noted that this command does not work correctly under [Single Letter Rendering](../../Letter%20Rendering%20Methods/Single%20Letter%20Rendering.md) because the offset calculations are off which means the ButtonSprite may not render on the screen or it may render at the incorrect position.

 This command is accumulated for the [Backtracking](../../Related%20Systems/Backtracking.md) system.